CondationCMS/website/content/about/in-open-source-we-trust.md

 # In open source we trust

-This project wouldn't be possible with a lot of help of wonderful open source projects.
+This project wouldn't be possible without a lot of help of wonderful open source projects.

 These is only a more or less complete list of other open source projects we are using.
 If something is missing, let us know.